-As the year winds ever-nearer to its close, your IT team is probably starting to look closely at upcoming regulatory challenges your organization may face.
+As we head into the final quarter of this year, your IT team is probably starting to look closely at upcoming regulatory challenges your organization may face.
 Staying ahead of the regulatory curve helps your team feel confident that your organization consistently maintains compliance.

 Which Industries Are Most Likely to Make Regulatory Changes?

-Industries like healthcare, financial and insurance have the most existing regulations and are the most likely areas to undergo changes to protect various parties, which include patients, customers, policyholders, and investors.
+Industries like healthcare, financial services, and insurance have the most relevant regulations on the books and are the most likely to undergo changes.
+This is because there are ongoing efforts by policymakers to protect various parties, which include patients, customers, policyholders, and investors.

 The healthcare industry is a consistently challenging and regulation-heavy industry.
 The array of regulations often seems overwhelming to those working in the healthcare industry since nearly every aspect of healthcare is overseen by some regulatory body — and often by more than one, or even several.
 Keeping up with these regulations can become dizzying for your IT team and you, so it helps to continually monitor the various bodies’ changes and new regulations so you and your team avoid surprises.

 - Affordable Care Act (ACA).
-The ACA makes frequent updates that you and your IT team need to regularly monitor to stay in compliance.
-Since it is still relatively new, continually expanding, and features non-compliance fines, it is essential that you and your team stay on top of ACA updates throughout the year.
+The ACA makes frequent updates that you and your IT team need to monitor to stay in compliance.
+Since it is continually expanding, and imposes non-compliance fines, it is essential that you and your team stay on top of ACA updates throughout the year.

 The financial industry continually undergoes regulatory changes that keep your IT staff and regulatory experts busy.
 Knowing that keeping up with the financial industry’s regular regulatory shifts does not make it any easier for you and your team to manage their updates since there is little predictability, outside of the fact that there is predictability.